Log in

 We have compiled some of the most frequently asked questions below.
 If you have a question, submit it to us using the form on the right hand side of the page.

-The first step is to purchase your subscription to EMAP so you can begin your self assessment in our online system.
+The first step is to purchase your subscription to EMAP so you can begin the assessment process within PowerDMS PowerStandards Tool.

 EMAP's assessors come from a varied backgrounds.
 All EMAP assessors must have the minimum following qualifications to be eligible:

-• Five years of experience in an emergency management position;
+• Three years of experience in an emergency management position;

 • Experience in at least (1) actual emergency operation in which the emergency plan was implemented and participation in an activated emergency operations center requiring implemental operational response procedures;